Estimating Treatment Effects Under Bounded Heterogeneity: Heterogeneity-aware confidence intervals

-where $Y_i$ is the outcome variable, $d_i$ the (non-random) treatment variable, and $x_i = (1, x_{i,-1}')'$ is the vector of (non-random) covariates, or a dictionary of covariates, that includes a constant term.
-To derive finite sample optimality results, we assume $\varepsilon_{i} \overset{i.i.d.}{\sim} N(0, \sigma^2)$, an assumption we relax in Section~\ref{sec:implementation}.
-Under this parametric specification, once we condition on $x_i$, no further covariates contribute to treatment effect heterogeneity.
+where $Y_i$ is the outcome, $d_i$ is the (non-random) treatment indicator, and $x_i=(1,x_{i,-1}')'$ is the vector of non-random covariates including a constant.
+Define $D=(d_1,\ldots,d_n)'$ as the (realized) treatment vector and $X=(x_1,\ldots,x_n)'$ the matrix of (realized) covariates.
+We assume $X'X$ is invertible.
+To introduce our proposal cleanly, we assume $\varepsilon_i \overset{i.i.d.}{\sim} N(0,\sigma^2)$ throughout this subsection, an assumption we relax in Section~\ref{sec:implementation}.
+That is, treatment effect heterogeneity is fully captured by the covariates $x_i$ under this specification.

-Section~\ref{sec:setup} establishes that the choice of target parameter $\beta$, whether it be the ATE, ATT or ATU, only affects how $\tilde x_{i,-1}$ is demeaned.
-Therefore, the subsequent discussion focuses on the estimation of the ATE for simplicity, while the theoretical guarantees remain valid for any choice of $\beta$, leaving the specific choice to the empirical researcher.
-Under the assumption of linearity and the long regression~\eqref{eq:long reg}, VCATE can be expressed as